-|Viral content (videos, infographics, pictures, memes, tests, songs – anything that catches the customer and makes them share with others).||Unique advertising at bus stops, transport, workers’ uniforms.|
+|Viral content (videos, infographics, pictures, memes, tests, songs – anything that catches the customers’ attention so that they will share it with others).||Unique advertising at bus stops, heavily traveled areas, and on employees’ uniforms.|

-|Hidden advertising from bloggers, influencers and other popular people; product reviews.||Newsletter of free branded souvenirs.|
+|Hidden advertising from bloggers, influencers, and other well-known people as well as product reviews.||Newsletter of free branded trinkets of some sort.|

 |Conducting interactive events with prizes.
-For example, launching challenges on brands’ names on TikTok and other social media platforms.||Gift bonuses and different promotions, collaborations.|
+For example, launching challenges to promote brand names on TikTok and other social media platforms.||Giveaways, promotions, and collaborations.|

-|Product reviews, discussions on social networks and forums, comments on feature and promotional articles.||Branding of public facilities.|
+|Product reviews, discussions on social networks and forums as well as comments on feature and promotional articles.||Branding of public facilities.|

 Who is Guerrilla Marketing Suitable for?

 Although guerrilla marketing is presented in most articles as a cheap or free effective way of promotion, you should remember its specifics.